Dr. Jens Feeley, Chief of Policy Branch

-Dr. Feeley is a public policy expert with experience in a broad range of pursuits.
-He currently works in the Science Mission Directorate (SMD) at NASA Headquarters, where he is the Deputy Division Director for SIMD, responsible for maintaining SMD’s working relationship with the Office of Management & Budget (OMB) and the Office of Science & Technology Policy (OSTP), and for managing SMD’s small policy team.
+Dr. Jens Feeley serves as the Chief of the Policy Branch in the Science Mission Directorate (SMD) at NASA.
+He is a public policy expert with experience in a broad range of pursuits.
+Previously, he served as the deputy director for the Strategic Integration and Management Division, responsible for maintaining SMD’s working relationship with the Office of Management & Budget (OMB) and the Office of Science & Technology Policy (OSTP), and for managing SMD’s small policy team.
 Dr. Feeley was previously a Senior Policy Analyst supporting the Planetary Science Division, managing SMD’s advisory committees, and SMD’s history program.

 Dr. Feeley was SMD’s Acting Chief of Staff from May 2007 to February 2008 and SMD’s Executive Officer from February 2008 to August 2009.
 His responsibilities were very broad, including overseeing action items, civil servant positions, floor plans, and interfaces with OMB, OSTP, Congress and senior NASA staff.